eth-cscs/abcpy/doc/source/user_customization.rst

 Implementing a new Distance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As discussed in the :ref:`Hierarchical model <gettingstarted>` section, our distance functions can, in general, act on multiple data sets.
-We provide a :py:class:`abcpy.distances.DefaultJointDistance` object to give a basic implementation of a distance acting on multiple data sets.

 We will now explain how you can implement your own distance measure.
 A distance needs to provide the following three methods:

 .. literalinclude:: ../../abcpy/distances.py